FAQ for newly enrolled parents

-Question: Is there any charge for the services provided by Options for Learning?
+Is there any charge for the services provided by Options for Learning's Child Care Services?

-Our agency is a private non-profit and does not charge for services to parents or providers.
+Our agency is a private nonprofit and does not charge for services to parents or providers.

 Families are enrolled based on funding available from the State Department of Education – Early Education and Support Division (EESD) and when openings occur.
 Families are then contacted to begin the enrollment process.
-The demand for Subsidized Child Care is great and the funding is limited.
+The demand for subsidized child care is great, and funding is limited.
 Priority is given to families according to funding guidelines for income eligibility and program priorities.

 Parents always make the final decision on any child care arrangement.
-However, some contracts only allow certain types of care to be chosen and this will be explained to you prior to enrollment.
+However, some contracts only allow certain types of care to be chosen; this will be explained to you prior to enrollment.

 Department of Social Services Community Care Licensing oversees the licensing of homes and centers and monitors them on a regular basis.
-Parents will receive assistance from Options for Learning on how to select a child care provider.
+Parents will receive guidance from Options for Learning on how to select a child care provider.
 A checklist on what questions to ask and how to select a qualified provider is available.
-Please check our website or call the Resource and Referral Department for further assistance.
+Please refer to our tips on how to find quality child care or call our Resource and Referral Department at 626-856-5900, ext.
+3.

-Question: Will I owe a fee for my child care?
+Will I have to pay a fee for my child care?

 Depending on your family size and income, you may be assessed a fee that will be collected monthly.
+We encourage parents to use our online payment system.
 The fee is used to offset the payment Options for Learning makes to your chosen provider.
 Parents who are currently receiving cash aid generally do not have a parent fee.